-- Developing a pan-European supercomputing infrastructure: buying and deploying in the EU 3 pre-exascale supercomputers, capable of at least 10¹⁷ — one hundred million billion, calculations per second.
+- Develop a pan-European supercomputing infrastructure: acquiring and deploying in the EU three pre-exascale supercomputers, capable of at least 10¹⁷ — one hundred million billion, calculations per second.
 These computers should be among the top 5 in the world.
-It will also buy and develop 5 petascale supercomputers, capable of at least 10¹⁵ — one million billion calculations per second.
+It has acquired five petascale supercomputers, capable of at least 10¹⁵ — one million billion calculations per second, which will be fully operationalby the end of 2022.
 These computers should rank in the global top 50.
 These new machines will benefit European private and public users working in academia and industry across Europe.

 - further develop, deploy, extend and maintain in the EU a world-class supercomputing and data infrastructure, driven by key scientific, industrial and social applications;

 - develop and deploy a quantum computing and quantum simulation infrastructure

 - reach the next frontier of high-performance computing by acquiring the first exascale supercomputers.
 These supercomputers are capable of more than a billion billion operations per second (when compared to ten billion operations per second of an ordinary laptop device);